 You need to build relationships with the media and continually offer them interesting and original content.
 Over time, as your media wins start to increase and your brand becomes more established, you’ll start reaping the rewards that this brings.

 Now you’ve read our guide to PR, download our PR for Growth Playbook 2019.
-This is a PR for beginners playbook, providing a step-by-step guide on all aspects of PR.
+This is a PR for beginners playbook, providing a step-by-step guide on how to do public relations.